Krishnaseeke/Journal-Entries-Expected-Data-Creator/README.md

 2. Impact Sheet - After Creating JE Transaction, the Accounts which are used in that specific JE will be highlighted with blue color in this sheet
 3. Total Balances - After JE, User can compare the Final Balances of Trail Balance, Balance Sheet and Profit and Loss.
 Along with this Using Impact Sheet COA main screen will be validated

-**Note: This Repo contains Currently 2024.vyp Backup Accounts.
+**Note: This Repo contains Currently Backup4_1.vyp Backup Accounts.
 Before Performing JE Transactions user should restore the attached backup to create JE and Validate the Values between expected and Actual Data**

 Here, Code will generate the Expected Data for a Combination and same JE should be performed on the screen by the user using JEUI sheet and then compare the values.

 **How to Use this code According to your backup**
-1. Create your backup using vapar
+1. Create your backup using vapar [Refer attached file]
 2. Add the Accounts in Unique Accounts sheet[Excel attached in the Repo] with Balances
 3. Then use it for for personalized JE Creations to Compare Expected and Actual Data.